quertify/Cron_Parser/README.md

 - Single Cron Expression: The project processes a single cron expression at a time.
 - Output Formatting: The output is formatted as a table with each field name followed by the corresponding times at which it will run.
 The output format adheres to the specifications provided.
 - Python Version Compatibility: The project is assumed to be compatible with Python 3.x versions

+## Further Enhancements:
+- Next step is to make it better looking
+- Add more tests
+- Add features like arguments
+- accept multiple cron expressions
+- allow to switch off the next iteration part